rneuhausler/coralModel-analyses/README.md

-# coralModel
+# coralModel-TDA-study

+This repository contains the code and overview of running coralModel to recreate the outputs for (our paper).
+Please see [zigzagcoralmodel](https://github.com/rmcdomaths/zigzagcoralmodel) to compute the various TDA metrics on said outputs.

+## Acknowledgement

+This material is based upon work supported by the National Science Foundation under Grant No. DGE-1450053

 ## Authors:

 Rosanna Neuhausler and Maria Bruna

-## Acknowledgement

-This material is based upon work supported by the National Science Foundation under Grant No. DGE-1450053

 ----
 ----